raushan2410/real-stories/README.md

-# Real Stories WhatsApp Bot
+# Real Stories WhatsApp Automation

 > **🚀 To see this bot in action**
 > 👉 [Visit my WhatsApp Channel where I post daily stories using this bot!](https://www.whatsapp.com/channel/0029VbAocBlJENy7BDlMpL2f)